DataDog/nginx-datadog/README.md

 ```
 The resulting nginx module is `.musl-build\ngx_http_datadog_module.so`

-The `build-musl` target builds against musl and libc++ a glibc-compatible
+The `build-musl` target builds against [musl](https://www.musl-libc.org/) to guarantee portability.
-module.
 The Dockerfile for the docker image used in the process can be found in
 [build_env/Dockerfile](./build_env/Dockerfile).

 ### AppSec-supporting module